V for Vendetta (film): Political response

 V for Vendetta deals with issues of totalitarianism, homosexuality, Islamophobia and terrorism.
 Its controversial story line and themes have been the target of both criticism and praise from sociopolitical groups.

 On 17 April 2006, the New York Metro Alliance of Anarchists organised a protest against DC Comics and Time Warner, accusing it of watering down the story's original message in favour of violence and special effects.
 David Graeber, an anarchist scholar and former professor at Yale University, was not upset by the film.
 "I thought the message of anarchy got out in spite of Hollywood."
 However, Graeber went on to state: "Anarchy is about creating communities and democratic decision making.
 That's what is absent from Hollywood's interpretation."

-Film critic Richard Roeper dismissed right-wing Christian criticism of the film on the television show Ebert and Roeper, saying that V's "terrorist" label is applied in the film "by someone who's essentially Hitler, a dictator."
+Film critic Richard Roeper dismissed Christian criticism of the film on the television show Ebert and Roeper, saying that V's "terrorist" label is applied in the film "by someone who's essentially Hitler, a dictator."

 LGBT commentators have praised the film for its positive depiction of gay people.
 Sarah Warn of AfterEllen called the film "one of the most pro-gay ever".
-Warn went on to praise the central role of the character Valerie "not just because it is beautifully acted and well-written, but because it is so utterly unexpected [in a Hollywood film]."
+Warn went on to praise the central role of the character Valerie "not just because it is beautifully acted and well written, but because it is so utterly unexpected [in a Hollywood film]."

 David Walsh of the World Socialist Web Site criticised V's actions as "antidemocratic," calling the film an example of "the bankruptcy of anarcho-terrorist ideology;" Walsh writes that because the people have not played any part in the revolution, they will be unable to produce a "new, liberated society."

-The film was broadcast on China's national TV station, China Central Television (CCTV) on 16 December 2012 completely uncensored, surprising many viewers.
+The film made history by being broadcast on China's national TV station, China Central Television (CCTV) on 16 December 2012 completely uncensored, surprising many viewers.
 While many believed that the government had banned the film, the State Administration of Radio, Film and Television stated that it was not aware of a ban; CCTV makes its own decisions on whether to censor foreign films.
 Liu Shanying, a political scientist at the Chinese Academy of Social Sciences who used to work for CCTV, speculated that the showing indicated that Chinese film censorship is getting loosened.

+A TV channel in Russia was fined for "LGBT propaganda" after screening the film.